Joint estimation of multiple related biological networks: Introduction

-In many applications, data is collected on multiple individuals $j \in \mathcal{J}$ that may differ with respect to interplay between variables, such that corresponding conditional independence graphs $G^j$ may be individual-specific.
-For example, in biology, individuals may correspond to different patients or cell lines and the networks themselves to gene regulatory or protein signaling networks.
-Interplay in such networks can depend on the genetic and epigenetic state of the individuals, such that even for a well-defined system, such as signaling downstream of a certain receptor class, or a sub-part of the transcriptional program, details may differ between even closely related samples \citep{Ideker}.
-For example, in yeast signaling, edges in the well-understood mitogen-activated protein kinase (MAPK) pathway can change depending on context \citep{Zalatan}, whilst in cancer, it is thought that individual cell lines may differ with respect to signaling network connections.
-Continuing reduction in the unit cost of biochemical assays has led to an increase in experimental designs that include panels of potentially heterogeneous individuals \citep{Barretina,Cao,Maher,TCGA}.
-In such settings, given individual specific data $\mathbf{y}^j$, there is scientific interest in the individual specific networks $G^j$ and their similarities and differences.
+This application is an example of a more general class of biological applications, where individuals $j$ could correspond to, for example, different patients or cell lines (or groups thereof; e.g., disease subtypes) and the networks themselves to gene regulatory or protein signaling networks that could depend on the genetic and epigenetic state of the individuals.
+Indeed, continuing reduction in the unit cost of biochemical assays has led to an increase in experimental designs that include panels of potentially heterogeneous individuals [\citet{Barretina,Cao,Maher,TCGA}].
+As in the signaling example above, in such settings, given individual-specific data $\mathbf{y}^j$, there is scientific interest in individual-specific networks $G^j$ and their similarities and differences.

-The case of multiple related individuals poses a number of statistical challenges for network inference: \begin{itemize} \item {\bf Efficiency.} If the networks share features, then individual-level estimation (i.e. $\hat{G}^j = \hat{G}(\mathbf{y}^j)$), may be inefficient, since there is no sharing of information at the population level.
-Although individual network estimators $\hat{G}^j$ may be well-behaved as the individual-specific sample size $n_j$ grows large (e.g. \cite{Kalisch}), in practice small-to-moderate $n_j$'s and the inherently high-dimensional nature of network inference render inference challenging.

-\item {\bf Data aggregation.} Aggregating data from multiple individuals and then performing network inference offers a way to obtain larger sample sizes.
-However, in settings where data from individuals are inhomogeneous (in the sense that the graphs $G^j$ may differ between individuals), inferences regarding conditional independence structure cannot in general be obtained from aggregated data (Simpson's paradox) and testing whether data aggregation is appropriate may be challenging \citep{Pearl2}.
-Estimating sufficiently homogeneous groups using mixture models and related clustering approaches offers an alternative \citep{Zhou,Mukherjee,Rodriguez,Vu,HillMukherjee}, but is challenging in the network setting, as we discuss further below.

-\item {\bf Ancillary information.} Ancillary information may be available both at the ``global" (population) and ``local" (individual) levels.
-For example, in gene regulation, the biological literature provides general information concerning gene-gene interplay, whilst patient-specific characteristics might also be available.
-When such ancillary information is available it may be desirable to include it in inference (the ``conditionality principle''), but doing so requires care in prior elicitation \citep{Baumbach,Wei}. \end{itemize}